 We deliver free taster sessions for relevant students in local schools.
 We also accept referrals from voluntary organisations and parents/carers.
 Please get in touch with Farha at [email protected] for more information.

 “Very sensitive delivery.
 Wonderful positive reinforcement of students’ work.
 That was a FANTASTIC taster session.
 The students shone because of the inspiration and support given.”

 Deputy Head of English, St Gabriels School

-Read some amazing stories produced by some of our talented young writers in this Free Writers anthology:
+Read some amazing stories produced by some of our talented young writers: